Where the children of the Nativity! are now BGT finalists and flirt with the Hollywood star - ExBulletin

 And in 2014 the Nativity!
 The star chatted with Hollywood actress Cameron Diaz in an interview, then asked insolently, “I lost my number, can I have yours?”

-His mother explained, “He said if he couldn’t ask her for a date, he would ask for her number instead.
+His mother explained, “He said if he couldn’t ask her on a date, he would ask her number instead.
 He’s a bit of a smoothie and likes ladies.
-He said he liked interviewing.
-Cameron because she was a lot of fun. “
+He said he liked it. interview Cameron because she was a lot of fun.

 He has been interviewed on This Morning and Lorraine, appeared on the 2018 Father Brown and Cuckoo TV series, and is now studying at Emil Dale Academy Drama School.